 Based on discussions so far, moderator has put together some bullets that could be used for further discussion and conclusions/observations.
 If there are other statement that companies believe would be useful to conclude and agree, please provide your suggestions as well.

+It was identified that the potential enhancements to PDCCH monitoring, multiple PDSCH/PUSCH scheduling with a single DCI, and PDCCH coverage should be further investigated for higher subcarrier spacings, including the need for such enhancements.

+[It was observed that PDCCH processing capabilities per multiple slots monitoring periods can maintain same scheduling framework when the UE is configured to monitor the PDCCH every multiple slots]